jonny64bit/Avocado/README.md

 - Missing security hardening or any authentication
 - Only got default BS5 theme
 - I generally wouldn't recommend passing CSV files around over APIs rather use JSON instead
-- I would recommend rejecting the whole batch if any of the lines didn't validate.
+- I would recommend rejecting the whole batch if any of the lines didn't validate